 The main types of anti-inflammatory drugs for better asthma control are steroids or corticosteroids.
-Other anti-inflammatory treatments include mast cell stabilizers, leukotriene modifiers, and immunomodulators.
+Other anti-inflammatory treatments include leukotriene modifiers, anticholinergics, and immunomodulators.

 What Are Inhaled Steroids?

 Inhaled steroids need to be taken daily for best results.
-Some improvement in asthma symptoms can be seen in one to three weeks after starting inhaled steroids, with the best results seen after three months of daily use.
+Some improvement in asthma symptoms can be seen in 1 to 3 weeks after starting inhaled steroids, with the best results seen after 3 months of daily use.

 Inhaled steroid medications for better asthma control include:

-Dulera (a combination drug that also includes a long-acting bronchodilator drug)
+- Budesonide/Formoterol (Symbicort) - a combination drug that includes a steroid and a long-acting bronchodilator drug

-Symbicort (a combination drug that includes a steroid and a long-acting bronchodilator drug)
+- Fluticasone/Salmeterol (Advair) - a combination drug that includes a steroid and a long-acting bronchodilator drug

-Inhaled steroids come in three forms: the metered dose inhaler (MDI), dry powder inhaler (DPI), and nebulizer solutions.
+Inhaled steroids come in three forms: the hydrofluoroalkane inhaler or HFA (formerly called a metered dose inhaler orMDI), dry powder inhaler (DPI), and nebulizer solutions.

 What Are the Side Effects of Inhaled Steroids?

 Inhaled steroids have few side effects, especially at lower doses.
-If you are taking higher doses, thrush (a yeast infection in the mouth) and hoarseness may occur, although this is rare.
-Rinsing the mouth, gargling after using the asthma inhaler and using a spacer device with metered dose inhalers will help prevent these side effects.
-Thrush is easily treated with an antifungal mouthwash.
+Thrush (a yeast infection in the mouth) and hoarseness may occur, although this is rare.
+Rinsing the mouth, gargling after using the asthma inhaler, and using a spacer device with metered dose inhalers can help prevent these side effects.
+Thrush is easily treated with a prescription antifungal lozenge or rinse.

 Inhaled steroids (asthma inhalers) are safe for adults and children.
 Side effects with these anti-inflammatory asthma inhalers are minimal.
-Your doctor will prescribe the lowest dose that effectively controls yours or your child's asthma.
+Your doctor will prescribe the lowest dose that effectively controls your child's or your asthma.

 On a side note, many parents are concerned about giving their children "steroids."
-The inhaled steroids are not the same as anabolic steroids that some athletes take to build muscle.
+Inhaled steroids are not the same as anabolic steroids that some athletes take to build muscle.
 These steroids are anti-inflammatory drugs, the cornerstone of asthma therapy.
-There are many benefits of using anti-inflammatory asthma inhalers to self-manage asthma.
+There are many benefits of using anti-inflammatory asthma inhalers to manage asthma.